 Nature as wilderness is important to Buddhists because it provides a place where rapid progress in Buddhist practice, or self-cultivation, can be made.
 Nature grounds us and can soothe us.
 Unspoiled natural locations, usually places in the wilderness where the natural energies are peaceful, are the ideal places for Buddhist practice.read more

 For over 20 years, the Bahá’ís of the United States have worked with others to advance environmental awareness and sustainable development.
 Much of the inspiration for doing so comes from the Bahá’í sacred writings, which are imbued with a deep respect for the natural world and for the interconnectedness of all things.read more

 Khalifa – trusteeship Muslims believe that Allah created humans to be guardians of His creation.
 In other words, nature does not belong to us to do with as we wish, but is entrusted by Allah to our safe-keeping.
-‘The world is green and...read more
+‘The world is green and beautiful, and Allah has...read more

 The Torah indicates that although we may feel at odds with nature, having to struggle to survive, in truth the world comprises a potentially harmonious whole, in which each element is precious.read more